noahminds/JumpBall/README.md

 # JumpBall

+## How to Play
+### Goal
+The goal of the game is to navigate the red ball through the level to reach the flag post.

+### Controls
+- **Move Left**: Press the left arrow key.
+- **Move Right**: Press the right arrow key.
+- **Jump**: Press the space bar.

+### Progress Indicators
+- The camera follows the ball, keeping it centered on the screen, allowing you to see your progress through the level.
+- Navigating moving platforms and obstacles such as spikes will indicate that you are progressing through the level.
+Players need to navigate these obstacles to reach the flag post at the end.
+- Reaching the flag post at the end of the level is the final objective.

+### Achieving the Goal
+- When you reach the flag post, a success screen will flash up, indicating that you have completed the level and prompting you to play again by pressing the 'R' key.

+### Avoiding Stuck States
+- The game will reset if you fall off the level or collide with any spikes, ensuring you do not get stuck.
+- Once the objective is reached, the player can restart the level by pressing the 'R' key.

 ## Preliminary Game Design
 - **Inspiration**: This game was inspired by a childhood game called Red Ball.
 The game was a simple 2D platformer where the player controlled a red ball that could navigate obstacles across 10 levels to reach the goal.
 - **Game Concept**: A 2D platformer where the player controls a red ball that can jump to reach the goal.